Urbek City Builder

 Urbek City Builder is a city-building video game developed by Estudios Kremlinois and published by RockGame.
 The game also has a puzzle aspect.

 Gameplay and description

 Unlike many entries in the city builder genre, Urbek does not use money, or "random elements" such as disasters.

 Buildings have varied requirements including resources and relative placement.
 Buildings can upgrade to other types of buildings depending on these relative placements.
 Relative placements can also have negative impacts on buildings, such as pollution affecting housing.
 In addition to direct placement of some buildings, the game also uses a zone mechanic.

 Graham Smith of Rock Paper Shotgun suggests the building requirements gives the game a puzzle game aspect.
-Luke Plunkett of Kotaku explains how the puzzles also arise from numbers and spacing of buildings.
+Luke Plunkett of Kotaku explains how the puzzles also arise from the number and spacing of buildings.

 Urbek uses voxel graphics.
 Details can be inspected up close by exploring a city in a first-person view.

 The game includes a tutorial made up of text dialog boxes.